gdepeute/dae.notes/cust.palantir.md

 - Completely open to "attribution" in the product
 - Wants to get to 30k licenses
 - Cost target $1M for all data sources (for the 30k) for 30k users \* 12k/user = $360M
+- 3 year target for 30k users - 10k users first year
+- Large # of seats in big companies, direct sales focused and contacts
+  - Maybe use telesales, or other models to get individuals/smaller number of seats

 ## Palanir/Crisis24 SOW